genekogan/KinectOSC/README.md

  - [ofxOpenNI](https://github.com/gameoverhack/ofxOpenNI/)
  - [ofxControl](https://github.com/genekogan/ofxControl)

 Make sure you follow the instructions in [ofxOpenNI](https://github.com/gameoverhack/ofxOpenNI/) to include the openni config folder in the data folder of the application, which has been omitted from this repository because of space considerations.
+If you can't find it, you can download it in the [release](https://github.com/genekogan/KinectOSC/releases).